-

 Additionally, for more detailed information on the LNG trade, you can request a sample of our America LNG Trade Dataset

-Coal consumption decreased by 25% in 2022 reaching 21.6 Mt.
-It peaked at around 29 Mt in 2021 due to higher use of coal power plants to substitute weak hydro production.
-Over the last years, the trend in coal consumption is decreasing (-5%/year from 2015 to 2020).
+Coal consumption decreased by 2.3% in 2023 to 23 Mt, following an 18% drop in 2022.
+It peaked at around 29 Mt in 2021 due to the higher use of coal power plants to substitute weak hydro production.
+Over the last few years, the trend in coal consumption has been decreasing (-5%/year from 2015 to 2020).

 Graph: COAL CONSUMPTION (Mt)